How to Avoid the 5 Worst Sleeping Habits

 If you’re no stranger to the Sleep Matters Club, you’ll probably be familiar with the standard sleep mistakes you could be making.
 For example, consuming alcohol or coffee for up to 6 hours before bed, or using technology just before sleeping.
 Our 7 Sleep Mistakes Infographic covers such common culprits who could be disrupting your sleep.
-However, if you’ve resolved all the above and are still failing to get your 8 hours, there may be other factors to blame.
-Here are 5 of the worst sleeping habits you may not have known about and how to fix them.
+However, if you’ve resolved all the above and are still failing to get your recommended 8 hours, there may be other factors to blame.
+Here are five of the worst sleeping habits you may not have known about and how to fix them.

 First and foremost, napping during the day is one of the worst sleeping habits.
 While some people may swear by a nifty nap for productivity, it could prevent you achieving 8 hours come night-time.
 Long naps especially, or naps late in the day, are more likely to keep you up at night than a 20-minute kip at lunchtime.

 If you cannot fall asleep within 15 to 20 minutes, you should focus your mind on something else.
 Rather than tossing and turning, try reading a book.
 If you continue to struggle, get out of bed and try something else until you become tired.
 MD Brandon Peters describes this as ‘stimulus control’, as it can control how you perceive your sleep environment.
 The activities you try should not be overly stimulating.
 It’s also important to avoid technology which emits blue light.
-For example, computers, television, or your phone, can keep you up.
+For example, computers, television, and your phone can keep you up.

 Read more about blue light: Should Children’s Bedrooms Be A No TV Zone?